-Blenders are one of those bits of kitchen kit that doesn't feel essential until you've got one.
+(Pocket-lint) - Blenders are one of those bits of kitchen kit that doesn't feel essential until you've got one.

 Whether it's to help you get into a daily smoothie routine, or you're hoping to make more soups, or if milkshakes particularly float your boat, there are myriad reasons to pick up a blender.

-There are also myriad blenders on the market, though, ranging from slim fruit-only options to full-on food processing beasts.
+There are also countless blenders on the market, though, ranging from slim fruit-only options to full-on food processing beasts.
 We've rounded up some of the best options available right now for you, across a variety of sizes and shapes.

-Our guide to the best blenders available to buy today
+Best blenders available to buy today

 Nutribullet 600 Series

 Nutribullet sort of came out of nowhere this century to dominate in the blender game, with its quick and easy stylings and smoothie-ready machines.

 The machine is small enough that it's easily stored, but also won't eat up space if you want to leave it out on the counter.

-It's like a deluxe version of that blender, with a bit more control on the base unit.
-You get a chunk more power too, meaning that you can trust it to mince up a wider, tougher range of foods than cheaper equivalents.
+It's like a deluxe version of many base models from rivals, with a bit more control on the base unit.
+You get a chunk more power, too, meaning that you can trust it to mince up a wider, tougher range of foods than cheaper equivalents.

 Magimix 1.8L Le Blender

 It's got an easy-to-use power dial and three buttons to control the blender itself, and well-designed blends make for an even chopping and blending action.

 One of its really nice features comes during use — it's not too loud at all, compared to most competitors, which is something that you'll appreciate over time, the more you use it.

-You can pick it up without breaking the bank, with some patience, and it's a great fit for those who want to blend and also want a blender they're not ashamed to leave out.
+You can pick it up without breaking the bank, with some patience, and it's a great fit for those who want a blender they're not ashamed to leave out.

 Whether you want to blitz ice, fruit or cooked vegetables, the BLF01 is capable of it, and has a nice measuring jug container for pouring out when you're done.
 It's solidly built and has some smart touches, making it a real contender.

 This five-speed blender is a really impressive unit that isn't priced at all outrageously and can handle most things you throw at it.

 Its container has been smartly designed to funnel chunks towards the blades, and usefully has a partial-opening feature to let you add more ingredients while blending.
 It's dishwasher-safe, too, which is always appreciated.